feuersteiner/sv-marketing/readme.md

 - Breadcrumbs `<Breadcrumbs {...props} />` (with `SEO` ✨)
 - Page SEO `<PageSeo {...props} />` (with `jsonLD` ✨)

+### Compose your own

+- SectionContainer `<SectionContainer {...props} />`, a wrapper for all sections (using a 12-column grid system)
+- SubSectionContainer `<SubSectionContainer {...props} />`, a container for organizing content within sections with these props:
+  - `children`: Svelte components to render inside the container
+  - `gridSize`: Sets container width ('full' by default)
+  - `gapSize`: Controls spacing between items ('small' by default)
+  - `align`: Alignment of content ('center' by default)
+  - `justifyUp`: Controls vertical alignment
+  - `itemsCount`: Specifies number of items in the container

 ## Usage

 Components use Svelte's runes mode and can be styled through CSS variables imported to your `+layout.svelte` file.